 “Mixed” Couples vs. Double Borrowers

-If you and your spouse both have federal student loans and enroll in an income-driven plan, there is no marriage penalty.
+If you and your spouse both have federal student loans and enroll in an income-driven plan, the marriage penalty is reduced.
 Even though your incomes are combined for the calculation of your ability to pay, your debt is also combined when doing this math.

 Things get far more expensive for couples who have only one federal borrower…